CodesalCL/Pagina-Web/wp-content/plugins/filebird/readme.txt

 **Many Languages Supported**
 This plugin supports most popular languages such as English, Spanish, Italian, French, Germany, etc.

+###🙋‍♂️DID YOU KNOW?
+That FileBird now comes with an addon to help you create a standalone WordPress document gallery using Gutenberg and FileBird folders?
+→ Be sure to check it out: [FileBird Document Library](https://wordpress.org/plugins/filebird-document-library/).

 ###👍 HOW DOES FILEBIRD WORK?
 Are you a WordPress website administrator?